 Employees will not disclose financial or specific individual employment information about any former or current SERC employee.
-All external requests for references must be submitted in writing to the Human Resources Manager and must be accompanied by a signed release authorizing the release of information to the requestor, from the employee in question.
-It is SERC's policy that only dates of employment, job title held, and salary information will be verified when necessary.
-If the verbal or written request is made for more than the aforementioned information, such request must be reviewed with SERC General Counsel before responding to said request.
+All external requests for references must be submitted in writing to Human Resources and must be accompanied by a signed release from the employee in question authorizing the release of information to the requestor.
+It is SERC's practice that only dates of employment, job title held, and salary information will be verified when necessary.
+If the request is made for more than the aforementioned information, such request must be reviewed with SERC General Counsel before responding to said request.